TrelloTeam/FIT-20KTPM-DACNPM-Trello-v2/README.md

 # Back-end
 ## 1. Installation
-Move to the front-end directory (from root)
+Move to the backend-end directory (from root)
 ```
 $ cd Backend
 ```